-The East Bank project, is held as Inventory in the Group balance sheet, and LLDC has determined that it has constructive obligations under the agreements with the respective East Bank partners to contribute towards (or pay for entirely) the costs of their buildings.
-LLDC has concluded that its contributions towards the cost of the cultural and education buildings (University of the Arts London, V&A, Sadler's Wells and BBC) and the retail units at Stratford Waterfront require a provision to be established from the date that the agreements for lease were signed (all pre-31 March 2020).
+For the East Bank project, LLDC has determined that it has constructive obligations under the agreements with the respective East Bank partners to contribute towards (or pay for entirely) the costs of their buildings.
+LLDC has concluded that its contributions towards the cost of the cultural and education buildings (UAL, V&A, Sadler's Wells and BBC) at Stratford Waterfront required a provision to be established from the date that the agreements for lease were signed (all pre-31 March 2020).
 The provision is in line with IAS 37 (Provisions, Contingent Liabilities and Contingent Assets) and is based on LLDC's best estimate of the expenditure required to settle the present obligation at the end of the reporting period.
-Changes to the provision are recognised in the Comprehensive Income and Expenditure Statement.
+Changes to the provision are recognised in the Comprehensive Income and Expenditure Statement (within East Bank gross expenditure).
+In line with accounting policy the provision for V&A (£116 million) was released during the year following the completion and handover of their building.
+This has been recognised in the table below as unused amounts reversed.